Virtual environment software

 Virtual environment software refers to any software, program or system that implements, manages and controls multiple virtual environment instances (self definition).
 The software is installed within an organization's existing IT infrastructure and controlled from within the organization itself.
 From a central interface, the software creates an interactive and immersive experience for administrators and users.

 Uses

 Virtual environment software can be purposed for any use, from advanced military training in a virtual environment simulator to virtual classrooms.
 Many Virtual Environments are being purposed as branding channels for products and services by enterprise corporations and non-profit groups.

-Currently, virtual events and virtual tradeshows have been the early accepted uses of virtual event services.
+Virtual events and virtual tradeshows have been the early accepted uses of virtual event services.
 More recently, virtual environment software platforms have offered choices to enterprises – with the ability to connect people across the Internet.
 Virtual environment software enables organizations to extend their market and industry reach while reducing (all travel-related) costs and time.